 “That’s mine”, “I had it first”, “It’s my turn now”!
 Have you found a cure for spoiled kids?
-I’m still searching myself.
+I’m still searching for myself.

-Parenting is hard y’all.
+Parenting is hard Y’all.

-Wisdom says “Train up a child in the way he should go and when he is old he will not depart form it”.
+Wisdom says “Train up a child in the way he should go and when he is old he will not depart from it”.
 But no one told my spoiled kids that they should go in the way I am training them!!!!!!!